 Dynamic Image Generation

-EWWW IO has this neat feature where any image that is created by the WP_Image_Editor class will get automatically optimized.
+EWWW IO has this neat feature where any image that is created by the WP_Image_Editor class can be automatically optimized.
 This helps when plugins generate images for sliders, and when themes create header images and such that are not stored in the Media Library.

 When such a problem occurs, EWWW IO will generally throw a warning message, so what to do when you get the warning?